 Physical Exam: A physical exam will be performed to assess back pain, curvature of the spine, posture changes, range of motion, alignment of the spine, weakness, numbness, and reflexes.
 Evaluation of the patient’s walking ability may also be helpful.

-Diagnostic Process: X-rays, especially if taken while standing, and CT are used to diagnose LS.
-MRI can also be used for patients with nerve symptoms.
+Diagnostic Process: X-rays, and CT are used to diagnose LS.
+MRI can also be used for patients with nerve symptoms or weakness.

-Rehab Management: Treatment involves relative rest and activity modifications.
+Rehab Management: A physician who specializes in Physical Medicine and Rehabilitation PM&R physician) may help diagnose and identify the most appropriate treatment recommendations based on a person’s symptoms.
+Treatment involves activity modifications and physical therapy.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), acetaminophen, and opioids can be used for pain management.
 Bracing can also be used, especially in children and adolescents.
 Rehabilitation includes spinal stabilization exercises as well as physical therapy for stretching and muscle strengthening in the stomach, hip, back, and legs.
 Epidural steroid injections may be helpful for nerve involvement.
 Acupuncture and electrical nerve stimulation can also be used to ease symptoms.
 Surgery is an option in severe cases or those that do not respond to other treatments.

 Other Resources for Patients and Families: Patients should be educated on basic spine movements and posture.
 The progression of the disorder and rehabilitation as well as symptoms that require immediate medical attention should be emphasized.